 While many families may choose to celebrate on their own, expect organizations to schedule different activities in the community in the weeks before and after Earth Day.
 Every little bit of help counts, it is important to get children to participate, create new long-lasting family traditions they will become part of their family's future, too.

-- Visit locations like community playgrounds and parks and participate in yard and property clean-up, throwing away any unnecessary trash or litter
+- Visit locations like community playgrounds and parks and participate in a yard and property clean-up, throwing away any unnecessary trash or litter

 - Choose a scooter, bike or ride-on toy to go to the park instead of driving